 Last week Ambrosia Software programmer David Wareing updated his

-on Deimos Rising, the sequel to the 2D top-scrolling action game Mars Rising.
+progress log on Deimos Rising, the sequel to the 2D top-scrolling action game Mars Rising.
 He said that work on the game “proceeds at a steady pace” and also indicated that he’s ditched InputSprocket, the Apple Game Sprocket component, in favor of “a much more traditional, custom setup that is much more portable to Carbon.”
 More details can be read at the link above.

 Escape Velocity: Nova desktop wallpaper available